TobiasSchaffner/meeting_room_displays/README.md

 ```
 sudo usermod -a -G dialout <username>
 ```
+Do not forget to start a new terminal afterwards.

 ## Build
 To build one of the components use the provided make file in